sonnysangha/helix-assignment/README.md

 ## Helix Assignment

+This project uses the Google Vision API to categorise an array of images provided in `src/data.js`

 To run the project, simply add the file `env.ts` into the `src/` directory and place the following contents inside (replacing where appropriate):

 ```